Changanassery

+Changanassery is an important market town, was historically one of the centres of administration and culture in the Central Travancore region.
+The Changanassery market, established in AD 1805, served as the main trading point in the transport of rice, pepper, dry ginger, and piece goods between the coastal areas in the west and the mountains of the east.
+The "Anchu Vilakku" lamps were installed by the locals in 1905 near the boat jetty, and continues to serve as a symbol of the religious and ethnic harmony of the region.
+Changanassery is also famous for SB College, one of the oldest and prestigious institutions established by the Catholic Church in 1922 and for providing higher education to Travancore Region in Kerala in beginning of 20 th Century.
+The College Tower of SB College, with Christ The King on top of it, continues to stand as symbol for wisdom and education in Kerala.

+Thus, the Anchuvilaku, Changanassery Market and College Tower of SB College stand as landmarks in both Changanassery and Kottayam district.

+Etymology

 History

 The first recorded history on the origin of Changanacherry is obtained from Sangam period literature.
 According to Sangam era documents, Uthiyan Cheralathan (Perum Chorru Udiyan Cheralathan, Athan I, or Udiyanjeral - AD c.
-130) is the first recorded Kera (Chera) dynasty ruler of the Sangam period in ancient South India.
+130) is the first recorded Kera Chera dynasty ruler of the Sangam period in ancient South India.

-Governance
+Historically, Changanassery was a major regional centre, serving as a connecting hub.
+It also hosted one of the most famous markets in Kerala.
+The town served as the capital of the Thekkumkur kingdom in the 15th century.

+From the mid-16th century, Changanassery was annexed into Travancore, and remained a part of it till the formation of the state of Kerala in 1956.

+Administration

-The city is governed by the Changanacherry Municipal Council.Ms Sandhya Manoj is the chairperson of the municipality and the vice chairperson Mr Binu.
+The city is governed by the Changanacherry Municipal Council.Ms Beena Joby is the chairperson of the municipality and the vice chairperson Mr Mathews George.

 It heads the taluk Kachery (office).
 It also heads the Munsiff's court and the judicial first class magistrate's court.

 Changanacherry assembly constituency was a part of Kottayam (Lok Sabha constituency).
 However, after the Delimitation Commission's Report in 2005, in order to retain Mavelikkara Lok Sabha Constituency, Changanacherry segment in Kottayam and the neighbouring constituencies in Alappuzha and Kollam districts were put together under Mavelikkara constituency.
 Sri.
 Kodikunnil Suresh represents Mavelikkara constituency in Parliament and Sri.
 Job Michael represents Changanacherry Constituency in the Kerala Legislative Assembly now.

+Geography and climate

+Changanassery has a tropical monsoon climate.
+There is significant rainfall in most months of the year.
+The short dry season has little effect on the overall climate.
+The Köppen-Geiger climate classification is Am.
+The temperature here averages 26.3 °C. In a year, the average rainfall is about 2979 mm.